nathanleclaire/blog/source/_posts/2013-11-16-the-javascript-question-i-bombed-in-an-interview-with-a-y-combinator-startup.markdown

 Nathan

 *EDIT*: Some commenters have pointed out my misuse of `clearInterval` as opposed to `clearTimeout`.
 It turns out that this (mostly) works to clear timeouts, but is clearly not correct (it's meant to be used with `window.setInterval`).
 I have fixed this now.

-`This is a test, to see if the new Docker build thing works`.